4paradigm/OpenMLDB/docs/en/integration/offline_data_sources/tidb.md

 ### Configuration

-You need to add TiDB configurations to Spark configurations in two ways:
+You need to add TiDB configurations to Spark configurations.
+There are two ways to do so:

 - taskmanager.properties(.template): Add TiDB configurations to the `spark.default.conf` property, then restart the taskmanager.
 - CLI: Add this configuration to the ini conf and start CLI using `--spark_conf`, refer to [Client Spark Configuration File](../../reference/client_config/client_spark_config.md).